Finhaven/EIPs/EIPS/eip-status-codes.md

 While clearly related, status codes are orthogonal to "`revert` with reason".
 ESCs are not limited to rolling back the transaction, and may represent known error states without halting execution.
-They may also represt off-chain conditions, supply a string to `revert`, signal time delays, and more.
+They may also represent off-chain conditions, supply a string to `revert`, signal time delays, and more.

 Much like HTTP codes, having a standard set of known codes has many benefits for developers.